-- It is affordable.
+- It’s affordable.
 No direct charge per click or impression.

-- It is sustainable.
+- It’s sustainable.
 Unlike paid SEO efforts, your organic traffic won’t dry up the moment you stop paying.

 - It gives you a way better click-through-rate (CTR).
 Generally, more users click on the organic results.
 This means that you can expect to get more clicks from a highly placed organic listing than from a highly placed paid ad.

 - You have a strategic advantage over paid ads.
-Once you have made it to a good place in the organic results, competitors can’t just buy their way in.
-They can buy ads, but statistics show (see above) that you are still in the stronger position.
+Once you’ve made it to a good place in the organic results, competitors can’t just buy their way in.
+They can buy ads, but you still have the advantage.

 Step 1: Topic Research

-Every element of your post, from your topic, writing style, and tone, to your choice of images, should be designed to connect with that ideal customer.
+Every element of your content, from your topic, writing style, and tone, to your choice of images, should be designed to connect with that audience.

 Research your topic thoroughly.
 If you will be using quotes, statistics, or excerpts from other articles, don’t forget to cite sources.
-Link to those sources in your piece.
-Out-links are an SEO plus!
+And link to those sources in your content.
+Out-bound links are an SEO plus!

 Tip #3: Make Evergreen Posts Whenever Possible

-For example, a post titled “5 Ways to Be a Better Manager in 2015” might do well in January of 2015, but an evergreen post titled “How to Be a Better Manager” would be perpetually relevant.
+For example, a post titled “How to Be a Better Manager in 2021” might do well for a few months, but an evergreen post titled “5 Ways To Be a Better Manager” would be perpetually relevant.

 When it comes to evergreen versus time-sensitive content, it is not an either-or situation.
 You need to create both timely and timeless pieces.
 The important thing is to make the choice BEFORE you start writing.

-Once you have started writing, do not allow yourself to keep searching for more information.
-Research is an important part of writing SEO content but it can become a rabbit hole.
+Once you’ve started writing, don’t allow yourself to keep searching for more information.
+Research is an important part of writing SEO content but it can turn into a rabbit hole.
 At some point, you need to stop googling.
 Set the timer on your phone and when the alarm goes off, close your browser and start writing!

 Step 2: Keyword Research

-The focus keyword is the main word or phrase that you want your page to rank for, so when people search using that keyword, they will find you.
-For several reasons – too complicated to bother getting into – it is usually best to use a long tail keyword.
+The focus keyword is the most relevant term that you want your post to rank for.
+When people use that keyword in their search, you want them to find you.
+For several reasons – too complicated to bother getting into – it’s usually best to use a long tail keyword.

 - your headline,